 Darmyn the Righteous b.
 4178 SY d.
 4421 SY

-It’s not known how Darmyn fought off the madness so well.
+It’s not known how Darmyn fended off the madness.
 He wasn’t immune to the curse – on his bad days he was capable of as much villainy as Tormyn or Tardyn, but he had many more good days than bad ones and always regretted his actions when his head cleared.
 I attributed his success to an unclouded, selfless world view.
 Every God-Emperor after Arvyl suffered from extreme narcissism, except Darmyn.
 Let’s review:

 – can’t handle criticism.
 Check.